zackaira/Theme-Site-Kit/readme.txt

 Add as many social icons and contact buttons as you need - WhatsApp chat, phone, email, Instagram, Facebook, X, LinkedIn, and lots more.
 Rearrange, style, and animate your floating sidebar so users can reach you on every channel.

 &#9989; **Custom Code Snippets**:
 Unlock precision control over your WordPress custom code snippets.
-Apply PHP, custom CSS, or JavaScript to specific pages or posts, or individual WooCommerce page, products and checkout pages, all from the same intuitive dashboard.
+Apply PHP, custom CSS, or JavaScript to specific pages or posts, or individual WooCommerce page, products and checkout page...
+As well as selecting specific hooks, all from the same intuitive dashboard.
 Turn on CSS and JavaScript minification for extra site performance, and disable or edit it anytime without touching theme files.
 Fine-tune exactly where your custom code runs while keeping your website blazing fast.

 ## Need help?
 We're here to help!